ckbauman/Election-Analysis/README.md

 4. Calculate the percentage of votes each candidate won
 5. Determine the winner of the election based on popular vote

-## Resources - Election Augit Results
+## Resources - Election Audit Results

 - Data Source: election_results.csv
 - Data Output: election_analysis.txt